assogbg/kubernetes_BD/1-PODS/pods.md

 ## HANDS_ON

-You can now [create your first Pods](./exercices/pods_exercices.md) and discover some useful Kubernetes commands.
+You can now [create your first Pods](./pods_exos.md) and discover some useful Kubernetes commands.

+## NEXT SESSION

+An additional optional session is available that dive into the [labels](./labels.md).
+Otherwise, move on to the [deployments](../2-DEPLOYMENTS/deployments.md)